reeynier/reeynier.github.io/_posts/2020-11-27-virtual-memory-segmentation.md

 similar: [ Operating System ]
 featured: false
 hidden: false
-excerpt: In the previous post about address translation, we use the base-and-bound approach to implement a simple virtual memory.
+excerpt: How to support a large address space with (potentially) a lot of free space?
 ---

 <br />